We would love to have something like this. I would give my arm for this.

 Researchers' favorite fish

-Salmon received great amount of love from professionals, students, and our clients.
+Salmon received lots of love from professionals, students, and our clients.

 Professionals & Students